coffeebe4code/disc/README.md

 ```
 So `printf` can take a list of strings.
 We can edit `debug-it` interface to represent this.
 ```
-(@i debug-it (format input)
+(@i debug-it 'string 'string (format input)
-  :debug ('list format input))
+  :debug 'list [format input])

 (@g print-out (,debug-it)
   (printf :debug))

-(@t computer (,debug-it)
+(@t computer ,debug-it
   :mouse ""
-  :debug ('list "mouse key is %s\n" :mouse))
+  :debug 'list ["mouse key is %s\n" :mouse])
 ```
-types are special in that they have access to their `keys` anywhere within the declared `type` scope.
+types are special in that they have access to their `properties` anywhere within the declaration scope.
 This is why the list in `:debug` can access `:mouse`

 `printf` is robust.
-How do we ensure that we use printf as it is intended?Since you are in the `dynamic` and `weak` tutorial, we are going to let `printf` do the heavy lifting.
+How do we ensure that we use printf as it is intended?
+Since you are in the `dynamic` and `weak` tutorial, we are going to let `printf` do the heavy lifting.
 Sure, you might accidentally use printf incorrectly, pass it 20 arguments?
 30 arguments?
 Will it break?
-See the `strong` and `static` tutorial to learn about how to do this safely.
+See the `strong` and `static` tutorial to learn about how to do all this safely.

 Here is the full look at generics and interfaces in action.
 ```